The AM Chickadee 6U8A QRP AM Transmitter

 When using a tube modulation amplifier, the two transformers in series will have a low-pass effect and may introduce phase distortion into the audio signal.
 Despite this, a push-pull tube modulation amp driving the modulation transformer produces a very nice souding AM signal.
 If you can find one, a push-pull interstage transformer can also be used between the tube audio stage and the transmitter's pentode plate circuit.
 That would require changing the typical speaker-side negative feedback circuitry used in many push-pull tube amp designs.

-Solid-state amplifiers may also be used as a modulation amplifier, they have the advantage of only requiring one transformer in the modulated audio path.
-An LM383T IC amplifier running on 12V and wired in the Single Amplifier circuit from the LM383 datasheet has been used successfully.
-The audio amplifier section from an old mono car radio set is another good choice for a solid-state modulation amplifier.
+Solid-state amplifiers may also be used as a modulation amplifier, they have the advantage of only requiring a common filament transformer for modulating the RF amplifier.
+An LM383T IC amplifier running on 12VDC and wired in the Single Amplifier circuit from the LM383 datasheet has been used successfully.
+The audio amplifier section from an old mono car radio has also been used as a solid-state modulation amplifier.

 The power supply for the transmitter is not shown, it should supply anywhere from 175 to 275 Volts DC at 30 mA and 6.3 Volts AC at 1 Amp.
 The higher B+ voltages will produce slightly more RF power.
-This power supply is a good match for the transmitter.
+This power supply is normally used to power the transmitter.
 The supply is operated on the 320V setting and the transmitter loads the B+ voltage down to around 225V, producing 250 mW of carrier power and 1W of peak envelope power.
+Filament and B+ power is routed to the transmitter via a four wire PC disk drive power cable and a pair of 4 pin Molex connectors.

 Construction

 The transmitter was constructed on the cover plate of a standard 4"x4" electrical utility box, the plate had a knockout in the center that was perfect for mounting the nine pin tube socket.
 A few extra holes were drilled into the plate for the tube socket screws, the terminal strips, the output connector, the crystal socket(s), the oscillator tuning capacitor and the modulation transformer.
 A standard romex cable clamp can be used to secure the power and modulation wires to the box.
-Keep all wiring as short as possible to lessen the possibility of creating spurious oscillations and other problems.
-Note that two crystal different crystal sockets (FT-243 and HC6/U) were wired in parallel, this allows multiple crystal types to be used in the transmitter.
+Keep all wiring as short as possible to lessen the chance of creating spurious oscillations and other problems.

-The modular antenna tuner / pi filter was built onto a 5"x5" electrical utility box cover plate.
-It is the same device that was used for the Little Chickadee transmitter and features pluggable 80 and 40 meter coils.
-The variable capacitors are mounted inside of the filter box.
-The two double-section variable capacitors in the pi filter were scrounged from old radios.
-For operation on 10.88 Mhz, the tank coil was tapped at 9 turns from the input side and the tap was shorted to the output side.
+The modular antenna tuner / pi filter was built onto a 5"x5" electrical utility box cover plate and the assembly was mounted on top of a matching box.
+It is the same device that was used for the Little Chickadee transmitter and features pluggable 80 and 40 meter tank coils with additional coil taps.
+For operation on 10.88 Mhz, the 40 meter tank coil was tapped at 9 turns from the input side and the tap was shorted to the output side.
+The two variable capacitors are mounted inside of the filter box.
+The double-section variable capacitors in the pi filter were scrounged from old radios.

 Two mini-switches were placed between the sections of each of the variable capacitors to give two capacitance ranges, only the smaller capacitor section is used when the switch is off.
-The switch on the plate side of the tank circuit should generally be left in the off position.
+The switch on the plate side of the tank circuit should be left in the off position for frequencies above 5 Mhz.
 The output from the pi filter goes to a BNC jack that connects to an antenna or a dummy load such as a 50 ohm, 2 Watt carbon composition resistor.

 Alignment

 The triode circuit's tuning capacitor should be adjusted so that the circuit resonates at the crystal frequency.
 Initial resonance can be set by lightly coupling an oscilloscope probe to the oscillator plate circuit via a 5pF capacitor and tuning for the maximum signal.
-Final tuning should be performed by tuning the triode circuit while peaking the output power produced by the pentode circuit.
+Final tuning should be performed by adjusting the triode circuit while adjusting the tank circuit's two capacitors.
+Note that the triode circuit won't oscillate unless its tuned circuit is set close to the crystal's resonant frequency or in some cases, the second harmonic of the crystal's frequency.

 Use

-The easiest way to set the level of the modulation amplifier is to monitor the signal on a good quality radio and adjust the level to a point below where distortion is heard.
-If you have an oscilloscope, connect it across a dummy load connected to the antenna terminals and observe the waveform.
-The waveform should be smooth and should never stay at the zero level.
+An easy way to set the level of the modulation amplifier is to monitor the signal on a good quality radio and adjust the level to a point below where distortion is heard.
+If you have an oscilloscope, attach it across a resistive dummy load that is connected to the antenna terminals and observe the waveform while modulating the transmitter.
+The waveform should be smooth and should never go to the zero carrier level, that indicates clipping of the signal.

 An oscilloscope may also be used in X-Y mode to create a trapezoid pattern, which is a common way to monitor an AM transmitter.
 Connect the X axis to the modulation audio and the Y axis across the antenna terminals, adjust the X and Y gain for the largest display and adjust the modulation for the most triangular shape.
 The transmitter produced a very linear pattern when this test was done.

 Most modern music sources produce a stereo signal.
 Two line-level audio signals can be mixed together to create a mono signal by feeding them both through low-value resistors into the modulation amp's input.
 I used two 2.2K resistors, but anything in the range of a few hundred ohms to about 10K should work.
-An optional audio compressor can be installed between the signal source and the modulation amplifier input, it can help to prevent clipping and can also raise low-level passages in the audio.
+An optional but recommended audio compressor can be installed between the signal source and the modulation amplifier input.
+A compressor can help to prevent clipping and can also raise low-level passages in the audio.
 It is best to compress both channels with a stereo compressor, then mix the two compressed signals before feeding the modulation amp.

 If you notice a lot of hum on the received signal, the transmitter's output may be getting coupled to an AC power line.
 The best way to avoid this problem is to locate the transmitter's output tank coil and antenna away from nearby house wiring and power cords.
 Receiver antennas should also be kept away from AC power wiring.
 With the transmiter turned off, the receiver hum can sometimes be minimized by rotating the receiver or moving external receiving antennas.